Class Schedules Index | Course Catalogs Index | Class Search Page |

 PSYC 3415 | Research Methods in Developmental Psychology (3) |

-Offered Fall 2024 | This methods course provides hands-on experience designing and conducting research in developmental psychology.
+Offered Spring 2025 | This methods course provides hands-on experience designing and conducting research in developmental psychology.
 The course is intended to guide students through the research process, including generating research questions, evaluating previous literature, proposing an original experiment, collecting and analyzing data, and presenting findings. |

 PSYC 3420 | The Nature Nurture Debate (3) |

-This course covers the history, science and philosophy of the Nature-Nurture debate.
+Offered Spring 2025 | This course covers the history, science and philosophy of the Nature-Nurture debate.
 Starting with Galton in the 19th Century, it covers classical issues in behavior genetics, twins and modern studies of human DNA.
-Philosophical, theoretical and social implications of the scientific studies are emphasized. | |
+Philosophical, theoretical and social implications of the scientific studies are emphasized. |

 PSYC 3425 | History of Psychology (3) |